lyticus/documentation/docs/tracker/methods.md

 ## History mode (SPA tracking)

-The `startHistoryMode` method overrides the pushState method of the browser to automatically track page views in your SPA.
+The `startHistoryMode` method enhances the pushState method of the browser to automatically track page views in your SPA.

+`startHistoryMode` returns a boolean indicating whether history mode was successfully started.

 [Learn more](/tracker/integrations/#generic-spa-integration).

+Use `stopHistoryMode` to stop automatically tracking page views.

 ### Example